 However, there IS something wrong if you were not given a thorough assessment and an injection or MRI is ordered hastily, or there are incorrect assumptions made about this process.

 For example, going into this MRI, you may have been told that you likely have a tear in your rotator cuff or labrum, and your mind already starts thinking the worst.
 When you get the results back from the MRI, there's a pretty decent chance it shows something (like a tear or arthritis or an impingement problem).

 This is ok.
 This can be totally normal and is not necessarily the source of your pain.

-Before you start thinking that a tear in your shoulder is just your new lot in life, that you have to quit your workouts, or you start thinking about surgery, you need to understand what an MRI can and can't tell you about your shoulder pain.
+Before you start thinking that a tear in your shoulder is just your new lot in life, that you have to quit your gym and can never weightlift upper body again, or you start thinking about surgery, you need to understand what an MRI can and can't tell you about your shoulder pain.